How Do I Transfer Data from Local Server to Cloud?

 Step 1.
 If you have not downloaded the CBackup desktop app, please log in directly to the CBackup webpage.

 Step 2.
-Click the My Storage tab on the taskbar, press Add Cloud and select the cloud storage service you own in the pop-up window.
+Click the My Storage tab on the taskbar, press the plus icon and select the cloud storage service you own in the pop-up window.
 Then enter the correct account information on the navigation page to authorize.

 ✎Note: CBackup is based on the standard OAuth authorization system, the data of third-party services will not be recorded by the program, all your files can only be viewed by yourself, and all data is 100% secure.